arraytools/rmdformats-demo/README.md

 I save the final R objects files in `our_table.rda` for demo purpose.

 I create a small Rmd file `table-small-demo.Rmd` for the demo purpose.
-You can create the HTML file by Rscript -e "rmarkdown::knitr('table-small-demo.Rmd')" if your R have installed the required packages.
+You can create the HTML output file `table-small-demo.html` by running `Rscript -e "rmarkdown::render('table-small-demo.Rmd')"` in the command line or just knit the file assuming you have installed the required R packages.

 More resources: